 The study of the Philosophy of Religion and Ethics raises the big questions of life, about God, meaning and how we ought to live as human beings.
 You will have an opportunity to explore these issues in some depth with other interested students.
 In addition to the personal value of studying such a subject, you will also acquire valuable skills of critical thinking and philosophical analysis.

-You do not need to have studied GCSE Religious Studies, or to have any particular religious faith, but a keen interest in Philosophy is preferable given the nature of the subject.
+You do not need to have studied GCSE Religious Studies, or to have any particular religious faith, but critical thinking skills and a keen interest in Philosophy are necessary given the nature of the subject.

 The A2 course is again split into two modules, one covering further Philosophy of Religion topics and one covering further Ethics topics.
 Philosophy topics include miracles, religious language, the nature of God and life after death; Ethics topics include a study of free-will, conscience and practical ethics topics such as the environment, business ethics and sexual ethics.